LF-Initiated Research

 Our internal research program is a dynamic collaboration, leveraging the expertise of dedicated Lipedema Foundation staff alongside specialized external contractors and partners.
-Our Scientific Advisory Committee reviews our research questions and proposed directions, offering essential feedback and recommendations regarding projects that the Foundation is best equipped to manage and execute.This unique structure grants us significant advantages over traditional academic research institutions.
+Our Scientific Advisory Committee reviews our research questions and proposed directions, offering essential feedback and recommendations regarding projects that the Foundation is best equipped to manage and execute.
+This structure allows us to contribute distinct strengths that complement traditional academic research pursuits.

 LF employs a multifaceted and rigorous approach to selection and prioritization of research projects.
 This process ensures that projects are strategically aligned with the Foundation's goals and address the most critical needs of the Lipedema community.
-Our selection process is driven by several key factors:
+Our selection process is driven by several factors:

-Strategic Priorities
+Strategic Directives

 We select internal projects to fill identified knowledge gaps or explore strategic areas that the Foundation deems essential for advancing the field.
+As part of the review, the Foundation considers its currently funded external research projects to avoid any duplication in investment.

 Community Input